 General Program Requirements and Guidelines:

-- Any child who is new to the program will have to provide proof of age (birth certificate) in order to confirm their enrollment.
+Any child who is new to the program will have to provide proof of age (birth certificate) in order to confirm enrollment.

-- There are no club-owned Optimists.
+There are no club-owned Optimists.
 Each child enrolled in an Opti class must provide their own boat.
-If you own an optimist that you would like to rent/share with another sailor, you can use the forum.
-If you do not own an optimist and would like to find someone to rent/share with, please use the forum to connect with people and make arrangements.
+If you own an Opti that you would like to rent/share with another sailor, you can use this forum.
+If you do not own an Optimist and would like to find someone to rent/share with, please use this forum to connect with people and make arrangements.

-- For privately-owned boats, there is a boat storage fee of $125 per optimist and $150 per 420 for the summer.
-You should only sign up for storage if you already personally own a boat and are 100% sure you will be using it for lessons during the summer of 2020.
-If you are renting a boat from someone, you do not have to pay for boat storage – this is the responsibility of the boat owner only (they may factor this cost into the rental rate that they charge).
+For privately-owned boats, there is a boat storage fee of $125 per optimist and $150 per 420 for the summer.
+You should only sign up for storage if you already personally own a boat and are 100% sure you will be using it for lessons during the summer of 2023.
+If you are using another sailor’s boat, you do not have to pay for boat storage – this is the responsibility of the boat owner only (this may be of course be shared, as agreed upon by private parties).
 If you are not sure if you will be buying a boat or sharing with another person, DO NOT sign up for a space.
 You will have the ability to sign up for a space throughout the spring after you have finalized your boat plans.

 Regatta Participation Guidelines